Squirrel Behavior

 Squirrels are extremely versatile and can live in a wide variety of environments.

-Some of the things that make squirrels so successful are their ability to adapt quickly to changing conditions.
+One of the things that make squirrels so successful is their ability to adapt quickly to changing conditions.
 For example, squirrels can live in habitats that are cold or hot.

 Squirrels also have a high degree of mobility which allows them to move around quickly and find food or shelter.